michlee1337/practice/README.md

   - watch .006 on DP
 !!
-Greedy: see if its possible. strictly increasing/ monotonous things normally make it possible !! get familiar w bfs vs dfs in perms and other scenarios
+Greedy: see if its possible. strictly increasing/ monotonous things normally make it possible !! get familiar w bfs vs dfs in perms and other scenarios ??
+How can I tell when the entire search space needs to be searched? no heuristic? (ex: coin change)
 ______

 # General Approach